Official websites use .gov

 • Priscilla Clayton, PhD, Postdoctoral Fellow

 As with every new generation, exposures at the population level shift as society advances and changes.
-The demographic trends worldwide in couples being of older age before starting a family has led to rising use of fertility treatment to conceive and has increased the prevalence of chronic conditions prior to pregnancy.
+Worldwide demographic trends of couples delaying childbearing have led to rising use of fertility treatment to conceive and have increased the prevalence of chronic conditions prior to pregnancy.
 Our research agenda aims to understand the health impacts of such trends under the Developmental Origins of Health and Disease (DOHaD) concept, which hypothesizes that adaptations in response to early exposures influence long-term health.
 If one envisions a health trajectory that begins at conception, this research is answering what and where the levers are that change these trajectories.
 The ultimate goal of this research is to understand, in a comprehensive way, how healthy children continue to grow into healthy adults, as it is increasingly realized that cardio-metabolic, pulmonary, developmental, mental health, and other outcomes are inter-related.
 Our research includes examining exposures in the perinatal and postnatal windows through infancy and beyond, while acknowledging the importance of social context.
 Our research also seeks to determine the underlying mechanisms with regard to developmental programming by examining DNA methylation.

 Health of children conceived by fertility treatment

 There has been long-standing concern, from couples and health care providers, that children conceived using fertility treatment grow and develop differently than children not conceived by these technologies.
-Some of the concern stems from observations that children conceived by assisted reproductive technologies (ART) have lower birthweight and gestational age (even after accounting for multiples), known risk factors for many later health outcomes.
+Some of the concern stems from observations that children conceived by assisted reproductive technologies (ART) have lower birthweight and gestational age, known risk factors for many later health outcomes.
 The increased risk that these perinatal outcomes confer for heart disease, along with elevated blood pressure, has been particularly consistent across different populations.
 Mechanisms specific to ART include the potential for epigenetic changes during the implementation of these technologies, including culture media.
 Using the Upstate KIDS cohort, we previously evaluated the long-term cardio-metabolic risk of children conceived by fertility treatment, both by ART and by fertility drugs, finding no differences [Yeung et al. Fertil Steril 2022;121:793].
+Due to the smaller number of children agreeing to Upstate KIDS clinic visits hailing from all over New York State, the findings were pursued using the larger cohort of children with information from 7–9 years as reported by mothers at their physician visits [Reference 1].
+The results remained similar, with no concerns for BMI or blood pressure after conception using fertility treatments.
+Overall, the body of evidence from Upstate KIDS has reassured parents and clinicians that ART in particular do not lead to detriments in childhood health.

 Examining DNA methylation as a DOHaD mechanism